afra16181falakh/job-seeker-pro-Streamlit/README.md

 - Resume upload and parsing
 - Job listings with detailed views
 - Profile setup for personalized job recommendations
-- Company insights from LinkedIn
+- Company insights from LinkedInn

 ## Installation